rezamazarloo/elastic-vector-stack-dockerized/README.md

 ## run (development)

-after setup is done, we can run the project with `docker compose up -d --build` command to load up elasticsearch and kibana services.
+after setup is done, we can run the project with `docker compose up -d --build` command to load up elasticsearch and kibana services. \
+to run without vector `docker compose up -d --build --scale vector=0` or `docker compose up -d elasticsearch kibana`.

 ## setup (production)